“When it is dark enough, you can see the stars.” ~Ralph Waldo Emerson

 Much personal suffering festers in silence.
 With inner turmoil and disconnection generated by outer chaos, self-soothing becomes a vital counterpoint.
 Yet the approved, conventional modes to do so can easily turn self-destructive; many will overuse alcohol , pharmaceutical drugs and street drugs like meth and cocaine.
 Unaddressed stress, anxiety and depression, only masked by over-indulgence, are understood as potential precursors to physical issues of chronic pain and disease processes.

 Triggered by the World in Chaos

 As far as I can tell, the belief that satisfaction in life is achieved entirely from what the world has to offer is incorrect.
 I say this while observing the opposite: how it undermines the health and happiness of those who appear to believe this.
 Especially now when we repeatedly plug into negative emotionally-charged messages, we may be affected more than we may realize.

 Agitation over happenings which we are powerless to modify, either because they have not yet occurred, or else are occurring at an inaccessible distance from us, achieves nothing beyond the inoculation of here and now with the remote or anticipated evil that is the object of our distress.
 Listening four or five times a day to newscasters and commentators, reading the morning papers and all the weeklies and monthlies–nowadays, this is described as ‘taking an intelligent interest in politics.’
 St. John of the Cross would have called it indulgence in idle curiosity and the cultivation of disquietude for disquietude’s sake.– Aldous Huxley, Perennial Philosophy, 103-104, 1945.

-BEING (inner, nonphysical, infinite: unconditioned)
+BEING (inner, nonphysical, infinite: unconditioned and universal)

-Civilized Society: Left Brain over Right
+The Conspiracy of Left Brain over Right Brain